ljunggren/boozang-docs/README.md

 and a receipt should be printed with the correct details
 ```

-This might seem straightforward at first, but in the last step we have actually introduced an data state dependency between the test steps.
-The `user details` being referred to is not maintained as Gherkin example code and must therefore be transmitted between the steps.
+This might seem straightforward at first, but in the last step, we have actually introduced a data state dependency between the test steps.
+The `user details` being referred to, is not maintained as Gherkin example code and must therefore be transmitted between the steps.
 There are several ways of doing this.
-The simplest way would be to introduce the project-scope data `currenUser` that would be used always.
-The first test step would seed the test, and determine the user data for any following tests.
-Here is an example how that might look
+The simplest way would be to introduce the project-scope data `currenUser` that is always used.
+The first test step would seed the test and determine the user data for any following tests.
+Here is an example, how that might look

 ```Boozang
 Initialize test data({"user":"dummyUserName"})
 Validate receipt()
 ```

-The initialize test data would have a matrix data structure that takes the username and seeds the data on the project level.
+To initialize test data, we would use a matrix data structure that takes the username and seeds the data on the project level.
 This would look as follows

 ```javascript
 $project.currentUser = $test.allUsers[$parameter.user]
 ```

-See example in Boozang below:
+See example below:

 ...